Abdelrahman-Hanafy/ModiSIC-ASM/README.md

 ```
 ## How to run the ASM
 - Clone the project on your machine
-- Run the 2 lines of Requirements section on your CMD
+- Run the command found in `Requirements` section on your CMD
-- Put your assembly program at `in.txt` and Ensure that it's tab seperated
+- Put your assembly program at `in.txt`
 - Run `RUN.bat` file and it will create `OUT` if you deleted it
 - Open `OUT` dir and find all the output files